Is America under judgment?

 I believe that is a topic that can be discerned by anyone with eyes to see and ears to hear.
 I am not talking about the end of the United States.
 It is and will be called by the same name, waving the same flag.
 I will let you judge if it is the same country we grew up in.

 Looking at the spiritual History of the Old Testament as a guide we see that Judah the southern kingdom of the Jews, the believing remnant that carried on the covenant after the apostatized Kingdom of Israel had been carried off into exile was finally delivered into the hands of its enemies because they had sacrificed their children to pagan gods and walked in the ways of the world.
-Since 1972 when a case based upon a lie was used by an activist Supreme Court to invent a constitutional right to abort babies over 54 million Americans have been deprived of the most fundamental right of all: Life.
+Since 1972 when a case based on a lie was used by an activist Supreme Court to invent a constitutional right to abort babies over 60 million Americans have been deprived of the most fundamental right of all: Life.

 God does not condemn societies because of the sin within them because the same sins are in all peoples at all times.
 Rather God condemns societies for the sins they condone.
 Sodom, Gomorrah, and the cities of the plains were not destroyed because they were filled with more evil than the Canaanites that God eventually sent the Israelites to destroy.
 No, these cities were consumed by fire and brimstone because they gloried in what others did in shame.

 Stroll down the streets of San Francisco.
 Flip the dial from the Modern Family to Two and a Half Men from The Jersey Shore to Glee and it seems Jerry Springer has defined the new America.
 On cable and satellite hard core porn fills the overnight hours while state after state legalizes pot on their way to legalizing everything.
 The government has taken over the numbers racket, calling it a lottery as they plunder the poorest amongst us by selling them false hope where winning is as likely as being struck with lightening.